The Sheriff of Cañon - A Will Starr Short Story

 Across the street, an unsuspecting Sheriff Holder drew abreast of the two strangers and his first warning that something was amiss was the look of alarm on Ben Jones’ face.
 Suddenly, Drew Harrison whirled to face him, shotgun in hand and pointed in his general direction.

-“I got these two buffaloed, boss.”
+“I got these two buffaloed, Drew.”
 The loud voice called from behind him, and the Sheriff stiffened.
 His deputies would be no help, and Jimmy Sparks was home by now.

 Drew Harrison made a mental note to tell Hardy Gable never to use his name again, as he grinned at the Sheriff.